 Meanwhile, as eggs are boiling or cooling, line a microwave safe plate or dish with a paper towel.
 Place bacon pieces on plate.
 Cover bacon with another paper towel to prevent spattering and absorb grease.
 Microwave, on average, 1 minute per piece of bacon.
 (You will probably only be able to fit about 6 or 7 pieces of bacon on each plate.
 Usually 3 plates and 3 cycles total microwave time will finish cooking all the bacon).

 If you have really thin bacon you will have to cook for a shorter time.
 Likewise, if you have thick bacon you may need to add a minute or two cooking time.
 Allow the bacon to cool.
 Break the bacon up into really small pieces.

-Place egg yolks in a mixing bowl and mash with a fork.
-(Place egg whites in deviled egg containers.)
+Place egg yolks in a mixing bowl and mash with a pastry blender or fork.

-Now add bacon, mustard, sugar, pepper, parsley and chives.
+Add cooked bacon that’s been broken up into very tiny pieces, mustard, sugar, pepper, parsley and chives.
 The sugar is a crucial ingredient to amp up the taste.
+Add the Miracle Whip.

 With your finger push the filling off the spoon and into the egg.
 Push down into the egg and heap up slightly.
 Sprinkle paprika over the tops of the eggs.
 This ingredient is necessary to provide the kick to the recipe.

 The BEST Deviled Eggs are the hit of every party.
 Guys devour these eggs.

 These fabulous bacon-filled Deviled Eggs are great for tailgating parties, holiday weekends, backyard barbecues, and any time you’re grilling out with friends.

 I purchased these cute Tupperware containers back in the early 1980s and they are perfect for carrying Deviled Eggs to parties.